dsschneidermann/gatsby-dennis-s/src/cv/cv.md

 ### Oct 2019 -- ongoing, Flowtale Platform Accelerator

-Lead architect on a multi-cloud and hybrid IoT and data collection Platform Accelerator for quickly building customized platforms.
+Lead architect on a multi-cloud and hybrid IoT and data collection Accelerator for quickly building customized platforms.

-<a href="https://flowtale.ai/flowtale-platform-accelerator/" target="_blank">Flowtale Platform Accelerator website</a>
+<a href="https://flowtale.ai/flowtale-data-accelerator/" target="_blank">Flowtale Data Accelerator website</a>

-- API for devices, assets, alarms and real-time data implemented in Python Django, with full JSON:API support.
+- Several successful projects completed using Accelerator and core components.
-- Administrative functions implemented in a Django frontend and Vue single-page application.
+- APIs for devices, assets, alarms and real-time data implemented with full JSON:API support.
-- Designed a topics structure and data ingress for flexible integrations using StreamSets Data Pipelines.
+- Flexible data schema modelling and data ingress from devices and integrations using StreamSets Data Pipelines.
-- Implemented integration of Azure IoTHub for IoT Edge devices and for third-party clouds.
+- Full integration of Azure IoTHub for IoT Edge devices and Azure Function integrations for third-party cloud APIs.
-- Implemented a PoC on AWS IoT integration and just-in-time device provisioning with certificates.
+- AWS IoT integration and just-in-time device provisioning with certificates.
-- Designed and implemented a PoC for stream analytics processing with Pulsar as broker and Presto as querying engine.
+- Stream analytics processing with Pulsar as persistency layer and Presto as querying engine.
-- Implemented full infrastructure as code deployment of the platform with Pulumi and packaged as a single Docker image.
+- Full infrastructure as code continuous integration deployment and integrity checks with Pulumi, containerized as a single deployment image for full repeatability.
 - Technologies used: <span class="highlightBlue">*Azure IoT Hub, AWS IoT, REST, JSON:API, Azure Functions, AWS Lambda, TimescaleDB, Django, Python, Typescript, StreamSets Data Pipelines, RabbitMQ, Docker, Pulumi*</span>

 </div>
 <div class="cvProject">

-### Sep 2019 -- Dec 2019, Major Telco Provider
+### Sep 2019 -- August 2020, Major Telco Provider

-Architecture and Roadmap for upcoming IoT Platform.
+Architecture and roadmap for upcoming IoT Platform.

-- Facilitated architecture discussions for IoT platform, big data cloud strategy and device procurement roadmap.
+- Architecture for IoT platform, big data cloud strategy and device procurement roadmap.
-- Created material for supporting the choice of direction within the IoT platforms space.
+- Supported analysis for the choice of direction within the IoT space and use-cases analysis for running analytics on a variety of devices and sensor types.
-- Created use-cases for running analytics on a variety of devices and sensor types.
+- Lead a small development team to create data ingress and processing layer PoCs for specific types of devices via Azure IoT Hub, and exposing the data visualizations to end-users with Plotly's Dash web visualization backend.
-- Technologies used: <span class="highlightBlue">*Azure IoT Hub, REST, TimescaleDB, React, Django, Python*</span>
+- Technologies used: <span class="highlightBlue">*Azure IoT Hub, REST, TimescaleDB, React, Django, Plotly Dash, Python*</span>

 </div>
 <div class="cvProject">